-Explaining functional networks using genomic script
+Explaining functional networks

 The sub-networks in the neoplastic functional network are similar to the smallest gear which rotates the fastest (Figure 1).
-These sub networks or the side loops are executed more than the central loop which may be due to the time delayed effect of sub networks on the central loop (Figure 4).
+These sub-networks or the side loops are executed more than the central loop (Figure 4).
 Hence they are observed prominently while the "large gear" or central loop is not.
 If sub-networks weaken or collapse into the central loop then the central loop would rotate faster since it is free of the time-delayed effect of the side loops.
 This might be the reason why a central network is prominent in undifferentiated and the combine functional network (Figure 5).
-The side loops consists of those genes which help in maintenance of the cell while the central loop is mostly cell proliferation related genes and as cancer cells proliferate they fail to build up cell differentiation associated characteristics which are usually observed in normal tissue cells resulting in their "undifferentiated" appearance.
+The side loops consists of those genes which help in maintenance of the cell while the central loop is mostly cell proliferation related genes and as cancer cells proliferate they fail to build up cell differentiation associated characteristics which are usually observed in normal tissue cells resulting in their undifferentiated appearance.
 The tendency of the central loop is to go faster and tendency of the side loops is to delay it.
 In cancer weakening of side loops sends the central loop into a frenzy yielding non-stop divisions.
-But why have the side loops collapsed?
+So the best treatment strategy would be to trigger the cell to generate strong side-loops and the rest would be done automatically.

-Role of gene networks in a genomic script
+Role of gene networks